marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Okay, so, mission succeeded!
 The simplest math functions inside the Micrio JS were now handled by WebAssembly.
 But all rendering logic (Canvas2D for flat images and three.js/WebGL for 360&deg; images) was still 100% JavaScript.

-This is a small summary of my though process for the weeks that followed:
+A small summary of my thought process for the weeks that followed:

-> *Great.*
+> "*Great.
+But there **has** to be more I can do with it!*"
 >
-> *But there **has** to be more I can do with it*
+> "*Can I use it for HTML marker rendering?
+No -- direct DOM operations are not supported.*"
 >
-> *Can I use it for HTML marker rendering?
-No -- direct DOM operations are not supported.*
+> "*Can I use it to download the image tiles for me with higher performance?
+No -- Wasm by itself has no download capabilities.*"
 >
-> *Can I use it to download the image tiles for me with higher performance?
-No -- Wasm by itself has no download capabilities.*
+> "*Can I replace the current Micrio schizoid Canvas2D and three.js rendering methods using one solution?*"
 >
-> *Can I replace the current Micrio schizoid Canvas2D and three.js rendering methods using one solution?*
->
-> *Hmm...* (this phase lasted about 2 weeks, going to bed and waking up with it)
+> Followed by a 2-week long "*Hmmmm...*"

 Yes; yes I could!
 What if I created my own WebGL renderer, that supports both 2D and 360&deg;?

 What is WebGL under the hood?
-To put it oversimplified: it takes a bunch of coordinate-arrays and textures and draws them on your screen using [shaders](https://en.wikipedia.org/wiki/Shader).
+To put it oversimplified: it takes a bunch of coordinate arrays and textures and draws them on your screen using [shaders](https://en.wikipedia.org/wiki/Shader).
 These coordinate arrays would be single abstract representations of the zoomable images with its individual tiles.

 **What if I moved the entire rendering logic to AssemblyScript?**